 1880 S. Winton Rd.

 Medaille College's Write Thing Reading Series just might be one of the most eclectic visiting artist series at any educational institution in Buffalo.
 Each semester, Medaille invites from 3 to 6 published poets and fiction writers to campus for readings and/or class visits.
 Students at Medaille have the unique chance to meet up close and personal with Pulitzer Prize winners, National Book Award finalists, Guggenheim Fellowship recipients, and some of the most renowned international writers of today - as well as up-and-coming younger writers.

 All readings are 7 p.m.
-Thursdays in the Academic Commons, Fourth Floor, Main Building.
+Thursdays in the Academic Commons, Fourth Floor, Main Building, with the exception of Dr. Bigelow's reading on October 24, which will be held in the Main Building Lecture Hall.
 All events are free and open to the public.
 Refreshments are available.